 The Bear Den Cabin is coming along nicely.
 Next time I am here I will be able

 to set the bed up.
-We just need the septic done and the electric lines to the cabin and it’s ready to roll!
+We just need the septic in and the electric lines to the cabin and it’s ready to roll!
 I ordered a few things from Amazon to finish off the decorating.
 Things that used to take a week to get are now taking a month.

-to go home tomorrow afternoon so I can rest up before having the girls Tuesday and Wednesday.
+go home tomorrow afternoon so I can rest up before having the girls Tuesday and Wednesday.
 They are leaving soon so we want Patrick to be able to spend a summer much time with them as he can since he will be back at the cabin Thursday for two weeks.
 I’ll

 be home enjoying them and keeping them at my house until Meghan flies back to get them.